 The District participates in a deferred compensation plan (the 457 Plan) as defined under the Internal Revenue Code Section 457, which allows employees to make an elective deferral of a portion of earned compensation to the 457 Plan.
-The 457 Plan is a multi-employer plan administered by FPPA.
+The 457 Plan is a multi-employer plan administered by the FPPA.
 Amendments to the 457 Plan may be made by the plan trustee.
-The District does not match employee contributions to the 457 Plan.
-For the year ended December 31, 2020, participating employees contributed \$26,602 to the 457 Plan.
+The District matches employee contributions to the 457 Plan up to 4% of gross compensation.
+For the year ended December 31, 2021, participating employees contributed \$85,466, and the District matched contributions in the amount of \$33,812 to the 457 Plan.